 A simple list with a lot of power

 A cake wouldn't be as delicious if you missed a few ingredients, would it?
-Checklists are the same way.
+Checklists make sure you never miss a single one.
 Think of the tasks in your checklist as ingredients in a recipe for success.
-Each has its place, and each is important for a great result.
+Each has its place and each is important for a great result.

 Ingredients for an effective checklist

-Before you create checklists, it helps to know what makes a good checklist.
+Before you create checklists, know what makes a good checklist.
 After all, you want it to be useful and save you time in the long run.
-Just ticking off boxes is not the ultimate goal of your checklist.
+Merely ticking off boxes is not the ultimate goal of your checklist.

 The suggested best practices below can help you create the best checklist for your procedure and gives you ownership over the process.

 Step 1: Look at the mistakes made in the past